Peabo Doue

-Moer Yhan "Peabo" De Doue (born December 28, 1991, in Takoma Park, Maryland) is an American former soccer player who played as a defender.
+Moer Yhan "Peabo" De Doue (born December 28, 1991) is an American former soccer player who played as a defender.

 Career

 Early career

 Doue began playing youth soccer for MSC United, coached by Julio Arjona.
 He also spent three seasons playing for Bethesda SC Roadrunners.
 Doue started out as a three-year varsity starter at Clarksburg High School in which he scored 44 goals while captaining the school team for his junior and senior years.
 While attended High-School Doue also played for the D.C.
 United Academy for which he was a 2008 MLS U-17 Cup finalist for.
 In 2009, he attended West Virginia University where he stayed until 2012.

 Phoenix

 On March 13, 2013, it was announced that Doue had signed with new USL Pro franchise Phoenix FC for the season.
 Then on March 23, 2013, he made his debut for the team against Los Angeles Blues in their first game ever in which the team lost 2–0.